sensu/sensu-docs/content/sensu-go/5.16/reference/silencing.md

 {{< /language-toggle >}}

-Check-only silencing entry names will be similar to this:
+Check-only silencing entry names will be similar to this example:

 {{< language-toggle >}}